Angular bispectrum of matter number counts in cosmic structures: Comparison with simulation

-To conclude, we compared our theoretical computation and numerical implementation with the simulation measurements presented in \cite{Montandon:2022ulz}.
+To conclude, we compared our theoretical computation and numerical implementation with the simulation measurements of~\cite{Montandon:2022ulz}.
 The dominant Newtonian part agrees very well with the simulation, except at small scales and low redshift, where numerical effects start to become important in the simulation.
-Moreover, at small scales, non-linear effects become more important, and the tree-level bispectrum is no longer an accurate description of the underlying physical processes.
+Moreover, at small scales, nonlinear effects become more important, and the tree-level bispectrum is no longer an accurate description of the underlying physical processes.
 Thanks to the analytical calculation, we can see the contribution of each term in the number count perturbation.
 For the pure relativistic part, we have recovered the right shape and, at low redshift, compatible measurements.
-However, it seems that we have reached a limitation due to the measurement procedure.
-In fact, to obtain a good detection of the bispectrum, we need to use a smoothing procedure with a large enough scale, at least $\sigma_{\rm bin} = 1$ for $z=2$.
-But this method mixes different scales so that some numerical effects that are usually limited to small scales leak to all scales and generate a considerable shift of the power.
-Moreover, a residual gauge effect in the Newtonian simulations due to the relativistic ray-tracer algorithm, or to the treatment of radiation could have an impact on the bispectrum that is yet to be understood.
-It is also possible that the simulations are not sufficiently converged.
-In any case, our analytical calculation seems to show that the pure GR and radiation effects may have been overestimated in the simulations of Ref.~\cite{Montandon:2022ulz}, even though the order of magnitudes were reasonable in regard of the brute theoretical calculation, see Fig.~\ref{fig:ratio}.
+Contrary to the conclusions of~\cite{Montandon:2022ulz}, it seems that the additional numerical error, i.e. the residual gauge and backscaling effects, are comparable in amplitude with the dynamical relativistic and radiation effects.
+Moreover, to obtain a good detection of the bispectrum, we need to use a smoothing procedure with a large enough scale, at least $\sigma_{\rm bin} = 1$ for the bin $1.75 \leq z \leq 2.25$.
+But this method mixes different scales so that numerical resolution effects that are usually limited to small scales can leak to all scales and generate a considerable shift of the power.

-Thanks to our analysis, we are now able to separate the radiation and GR effects, and compare them to the relativistic projection effects that are much more studied.
+On the theory side, we are now able to separate the radiation and GR effects, and compare them to the relativistic projection effects that are much more studied.
 We can therefore conclude that the dynamical effects are of the same order as the projection effects for the two redshifts and for all the configurations studied.
-At redshift $z=2$, we find that radiation is the main dynamical relativistic effect, dominating even the projection effects by more than one order of magnitude in the squeezed limit.
-At $z=0.6$, the sum of GR and radiation effects is only a factor $2$ smaller than the projection effects.
+For the redshift bin redshift bin $1.75 \leq z \leq 2.25$, we find that radiation is the main dynamical relativistic effect, dominating even the projection effects by more than one order of magnitude in the squeezed limit.
+For the redshift bin $0.55 \leq z \leq 0.65$, the sum of GR and radiation effects is only a factor $2$ smaller than the projection effects.